eove/orca/example/docs/periodical_checks.md

 gpg --card-status
 ```

+TODO: eove specific ?
-The details of your Yubikey will be displayed, including the serial number, that should match the [Share holders spreadsheet, both in preprod and prod folder](https://drive.google.com/drive/folders/1NJg2EfFr1zx0L8r91-SeJX-d9baYWthM).
+The details of your hardware token will be displayed, including the serial number, that should match the [Share holders spreadsheet, both in preprod and prod folder](https://drive.google.com/drive/folders/1NJg2EfFr1zx0L8r91-SeJX-d9baYWthM).

-The following command will get the username and email address associated with your Yubikey.
+The following command will get the username and email address associated with your hardware token.
 ```bash
 gpg --card-status  | sed -n -e '/^General key info/,//p' | sed -n -e 's@^.*pub[[:blank:]][[:blank:]]*@@p'
 ```